-Duplicate Line or Selection
+Duplicate line or selection

-To quickly duplicate the current line or selection
+Duplicate the current line or selection

-This feature is supported in the following languages/technologies:
+This feature is supported in the following languages and technologies:

 The instructions and examples given here address the use of the feature in C#.
-For details specific to other languages, see corresponding topics in the ReSharper by Language section.
-Specifically:
+For more information about other languages, refer to corresponding topics in the ReSharper by language section.